WellFactored/play-bindings/README.md

 need to implement similar boilerplate to be able to use the value classes in urls.
 This is a pain and adds significant friction to using value classes.

-The implicit functions provided by `play-bindings` will generate all of this boilerplate for you seamlessly.
+`play-bindings` make use of the [`value-wrapper`](https://github.com/WellFactored/value-wrapper) library to generate all of this boilerplate for you seamlessly.
 Given `PersonId` as defined above then extending the appropriate traits or importing the contents of the relevant objects will let the compiler automatically provide instances of the following type classes:

 * `Reads[PersonId]` - wraps a `Long` in a `PersonId` when reading from Json
 * `Writes[PersonId]` - unwraps the `Long` when writing to Json